leahecole/project-health-stats/README.md

 * As long as the curl command is valid, it will execute.
 If the command returns an error response, that will be printed in the \*.json file.
 * The output files of project-stats.sh will be in your current directory.
 This may not be the best place.
 Feel free to adjust the output location as you see fit.
 * If the file already exists, the results will append to the current file.
 This can cause problems in post processing.
+* Python script only prints values, it does not save the aggregate values anywhere for future consumption.

+# Feedback

+Please open up issues and submit PRs, but know that this is a side project and may not be addressed in a timely fashion.